DamianPala/pyrepogen/README.md

 Configuration file could be created in many ways:

 1. Using following config file template and saved as `gen_repo.cfg` file
-2. Automatically generated in current working directory when you run Pyrepogen with only `repo_path` parameter.
+2. Automatically generated in current working directory when you run Pyrepogen with only a `repo_path` parameter.
 3. By copying from sources the `gen_repo.cfg` file.

 #### Config file template

 ```
 # Required parameters:
+repo-name =
 # project-type values: package or module
 project-type =
 project-name =